biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

-# Ensembl - Alignment course
+# IGSR - Alignment course

 We will use for this course the genomic data generated for [_Oryza sativa_ Japonica](https://plants.ensembl.org/Oryza_sativa/Info/Index) (rice)